PrinzAndreas/ModellingProgramming/Teaching/SolutionHints/README.md

 <details>
 <summary> Solution hints </summary>
 In our understanding, time is the inherent ordering of snapshots.
 This means we can understand time as IDs for snapshots.
 A clock is a way to provide these IDs inside of snapshots.
-A simple correctness understanding would say that the clock should equal the time, which implies that the clock is incorrect when it does not equal the time.
+A simple correctness understanding would say that the clock should equal the time, which implies that the clock is incorrect when it does not equal the time.<br/>
 However, care is needed, because equality depends on the perspective, in particular the accuracy and precision of the clock.
 The precision of the clock introduces an extra challenge, because any precision means that clock readings are discrete instead of continuous.
 In this sense, it is impossible to have a real continuous clock.
 Again, the perspective decides whether this is acceptable or not.